himorin/editor-collab/spatial-tracking-explainer.md

 # WebXR Device API - Spatial Tracking
-This document is a subsection of the main WebXR Device API explainer document which can be found [here](explainer.md).
-The main explainer contains all the information you could possibly want to know about setting up a WebXR session, the render loop, and more.
-In contrast, this document covers the technology and APIs for tracking users' movement for a stable, comfortable, and predictable experience that works on the widest range of XR hardware.
+This document explains the technology and portion of the WebXR APIs used to track users' movement for a stable, comfortable, and predictable experience that works on the widest range of XR hardware.
+For context, it may be helpful to have first read about [WebXR session establishment](explainer.md), and [input mechanisms](input-explainer.md).
+Further information can also be found in the [environmental awareness explainer](environmental-awareness-explainer.md).

 ## Introduction
 A big differentiating aspect of XR, as opposed to standard 3D rendering, is that users control the view of the experience via their body motion.
 To make this possible, XR hardware needs to be capable of tracking the user's motion in 3D space.
 Within the XR ecosystem there is a wide range of hardware form factors and capabilities which have historically only been available to developers through device-specific SDKs and app platforms.
 To ship software in a specific app store, developers optimize their experiences for specific VR hardware (HTC Vive, GearVR, Mirage Solo, etc) or AR hardware (HoloLens, ARKit, ARCore, etc).
 WebXR  development is fundamentally different in that regard; the Web gives developers broader reach, with the consequence that they no longer have predictability about the capability of the hardware their experiences will be running on.